xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD01_LAB_MANUAL.md

 5. Save all the changes.
 6. Run the website and view the page you added.
-7. Stop debugging by closing Internet Explorer.
+7. Stop debugging by closing Microsoft Edge.

 #### Task 4: Apply the site layout.